Perverse sheaves and the cohomology of regular Hessenberg varieties: The decomposition theorem and Springer theory

 \begin{theorem}[Decomposition Theorem] Suppose that $X$ is a smooth algebraic variety and that $\varphi:X\longrightarrow Y$ is a proper morphism.
 Then there is an isomorphism in the derived category

 taken over all strata $S\subset Y$ and over all integers $b$, and where each $\mathcal{L}_{S,b}$ is a semisimple local system on the stratum $S$. \end{theorem}

-\begin{remark} Recall that fixing a basepoint $s\in S$ gives an equivalence between the category of local systems on $S$ and the category of finite-dimensional representations of $\pi_1(S,s)$.
-This equivalence takes a local system $\mathcal{L}$ to its fiber $L_s$ at $s$. \end{remark}
+Fixing a basepoint $s\in S$ gives an equivalence between the category of local systems on $S$ and the category of finite-dimensional representations of $\pi_1(S,s)$ \cite[Theorem 13.2.3]{ara:12}.
+We write $L_s$ for the fiber of the local system $\mathcal{L}$ at $s$.

 Fix a stratification